basementsoftware.com | Sean Molley's Home Page

 Greetings!
 My name is Sean Molley and I am a nerd.
 Here are a few random things about me.

 I'm happily married and our household is currently at its statutory maximum of two cats.
 We only have one dog, so I suppose there is still room for growth in that department.
 We name our pets using Shakespearean references; the cats are Desdemona and Hawthorn, while the dog is Oberon.
 The cats find it very amusing that we named the dog after a king.
 Speaking of Shakespeare, if you live in or ever visit my home town of Atlanta, you should go to The Shakespeare Tavern.
 I have also played just about every "room escape" game in Atlanta.
-There are quite a few good ones, but in my opinion the best is Urban Escape Games in Alpharetta.
+There are quite a few good ones, but in my opinion the best is Escape the Netherworld in Stone Mountain, followed by Urban Escape Games in Alpharetta.

 You are most likely here because you played one of my Dungeons & Dragons adventures.
 You can find most of my 4th Edition adventures on the Living Forgotten Realms archive, while my 5th Edition adventures are available for purchase from the Dungeon Masters Guild.